 - In the episode "Booby Trap", Geordi has the holodeck summon up a virtual assistant in the form of the modern warp drive's inventor to help him out with an especially dastardly Negative Space Wedgie.
 They're both so excited when they succeed that they kiss.
 Subverted years later in the episode "Galaxy's Child", which had the real woman show up, discover this little incident and chew him out over it.
 She calms down eventually when he explains the situation.
 And reverted in the Distant Finale, where they were portrayed as married.

-- When the character of Reg Barclay was introduced, his problem of "holodeck addiction" included using replicas of the ship's crew as characters, which angered several of them.
+- When the character of Reg Barclay was introduced in "Hollow Pursuits", his problem of "holodeck addiction" included using replicas of the ship's crew as characters, which angered several of them.
 Troi lectured them on how it was a harmless way of blowing off steam... until her duplicate showed up, a (just barely) gauze-clad "Goddess of Empathy", much to the other characters' amusement.

 - Minuet (in "11001001") was a simulated woman created by the Bynars to "hold" Picard and Riker there with her... amazing realism.
-She made such an impression on Riker that she was chosen to be his deceased wife in a simulated future, which tipped his hand to that simulation not being real.
+She made such an impression on Riker that she was chosen to be his deceased wife in a simulated future, which tipped him off to that simulation not being real.

-- During one episode, Troi's mom Lwaxana becomes smitten with a virtual bartender in the Holodeck.
+- In "Manhunt", Troi's mom Lwaxana becomes smitten with a virtual bartender in the Holodeck.
 She doesn't find out he's virtual until much later, and is rather mad that others didn't tell her.
 What she's really attracted to is the fact that she can't read his mind.
 She assumes it's because he has a very strong mental fortitude.
 Of course, it's really because he's just a simulation.

 - Star Trek: Deep Space Nine: